cqian12/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows you to add nested routes so you can just change one parameter without changing the whole URL, so for example pulling the path for a dynamic endpoint from another element.
 This is useful because you don't have to / can't type links to endpoints where you don't necessarily know you're routing to.
 2. How would you explain form validation to someone who has never programmed before?
-Form validation involves checking to see that each input for a form is the correct input, and meets certain requirements.
+Form validation involves checking to see that each input for a form is the correct type of input, and meets certain requirements.
 For example, if you have an email field, the input should be in an email format.
 If there is a password field, the password might need to be a certain number of characters long and include certain special characters.
 Only once all of the fields have been validated can the form be submitted.
 3. In 1-2 sentences, define end to end testing.
 End to end testing looks to see whether a user can accomplish an action on a web page, from start to finish, and focuses on the UI by mimicking the user's actions on the page to accomplish such an action.
 It is more comprehensive than other forms of testing such as static or integration testing.